-A new and valid Will is especially important for people who have children from a prior relationship who they want to inherit their estate or for people who have built up significant assets which they want divided among immediate family or specific charities.
+Having a Will is especially important for common law spouses who have children from a prior relationship who they want to inherit their estate or for common law spouses who have built up significant assets which they want divided among immediate family or specific charities.

-Even with a new and valid Will, your common law spouse may have a claim to a portion of your estate as a dependent and it may be best for you to get a Cohabitation Agreement in addition to a new Will.
+Even with a Will, your common law spouse may have a claim to a portion of your estate as a dependent and it may be best for you to get a Cohabitation Agreement in addition to a Will.
 You may want a Cohabitation Agreement if:

 - You want to leave your entire estate to minor children in your Will;